 Let’s say you want to start a business in the prosperous Australian FinTech industry.
-Those already in the financial services industry might have some idea where to start, but what if your background is in another area and you feel opportunity calling?
+Those in the financial services industry might have some idea where to start, but what if your background is in another area and you feel opportunity calling?
 Where should you be looking?

 The areas they cover have developed into their own sub-industries.
 These include:

 - Reg tech – Regulation and compliance technologies.

 - Wealth tech – Such as investment and finance management apps.